 Net energy for load (NEL) is the generation output within an area, accounting for electric energy imports from other areas and electric energy exports to other areas.
 It also accounts for system losses and excludes the electric energy used to operate pumped-storage hydroelectric plants.
 The compound annual growth rate (CAGR) for the ISO’s electric energy use is 1.0% for 2015 through 2024, 1.3% for the summer peak, and 0.7% for the winter peak.
 The systemwide load factor (i.e., the ratio of the average hourly load during a year to peak hourly load) declines over the forecast horizon, from 55.8% in 2015 to 54.5% in 2024.

-shows the ISO’s actual gross summer peak demand (i.e., the load reconstituted to include the megawatt reduction attributable to ISO New England Operating Procedure No. 4 [OP 4], Action during a Capacity Deficiency, and FCM passive demand resources), the 50/50 gross load forecast, and the 90/10 gross load forecast.
+Figure 3-1 shows the ISO’s actual gross summer peak demand (i.e., the load reconstituted to include the megawatt reduction attributable to ISO New England Operating Procedure No. 4 [OP 4], Action during a Capacity Deficiency, and FCM passive demand resources), the 50/50 gross load forecast, and the 90/10 gross load forecast.
 The actual gross load has been near or has exceeded the 90/10 forecast six times over the last 23 years because of hot and humid weather conditions, and it has been near or above the 50/50 gross forecast 11 times during the same period.